The 10,000 Steps Myth – You Really Need Much Less

 An example of this is the belief that bone health dietary supplements must contain magnesium and calcium in a specific ratio.
 I’ve heard that repeatedly since I started NBI in 2006, and every time someone says this, I ask them to please send me the citation that shows it.
 Most commonly they read it on a website somewhere and when I ask if there was a study that was cited for that claim, they invariably say “No.” I scoured the literature, and in fact, there is no truth to that.

 In fact, in clinical trials that evaluated MK4 for bone health and showed improvements in bone mineral density and decrease in fractures up to 80%, the only other nutrients used were calcium and vitamin D. Don’t get me wrong, I’m a huge fan of magnesium, but it’s simply not true that it’s required to get such impressive bone-building results.
-When you look at the research into osteoporosis supplements and what really works, magnesium doesn’t make the list.
+When you look at the research into bone health supplements and what really works, magnesium doesn’t make the list.

 When I heard about the 10,000 steps per day rule, I did what I often do—I looked for the research.
 At that time, and this was at several years ago, there were no studies that had evaluated the number of steps people took every day.
 Even though the clinical trials simply hadn’t been done, somehow in people’s minds 10,000 steps per day was a proven fact.
 But the magic 10,000-steps-a-day number wasn’t real.